 Links

-The links library names the broader commons the practice depends on.
-These are organizations and networks that already do the work the doctrine asks of us — hosting hackerspaces, keeping software free, campaigning for the right to repair, preserving what would otherwise be lost.
-Listing them here is acknowledgement, not affiliation.
-None of them speak for this project, and this project does not speak for any of them.
+The links library names the broader commons this practice depends on.
+The organizations and networks here already do the work the doctrine asks of us: they host the hackerspaces, keep software free, campaign for the right to repair, and preserve what would otherwise be lost.
+Listing them is acknowledgement, not affiliation.
+None of them speak for this project, and this project speaks for none of them.

 This is a living document.
-Section headings below mirror the
+The section headings below follow the

 information architecture

-organization earns its place by being one the practice would point a new
+organization earns its place by being one we would point a new practitioner

 Hackerspace networks

 - Hackerspaces.org wiki — the long-running global directory of hackerspaces.
-The wiki is uneven by region but remains the starting point for finding a space near you.
+Coverage is uneven by region, but it remains the place to start looking for a space near you.

-- Hacker Public Radio — community podcast network run by and for the broader hackerspace and free-software commons.
-Not a directory, but the cultural connective tissue.
+- Hacker Public Radio — a community podcast network run by and for the broader hackerspace and free-software commons.
+Not a directory; more like the connective tissue.

 Free-software foundations

-- Free Software Foundation — stewards of the GNU project and the four software freedoms.
-The doctrinal ancestor of every free-software organization listed here.
+- Free Software Foundation — stewards of the GNU project and the four software freedoms, and the doctrinal ancestor of every free-software organization on this list.

 - Software Freedom Conservancy — fiscal and legal home for community-led free-software projects.
-Enforces the GPL when enforcement is needed.
+Enforces the GPL when enforcement is what it takes.

 - Open Source Initiative — keeper of the Open Source Definition and the canonical list of approved licenses.